-Cisco Systems claims to have remediated the issue at the heart of widespread email failures for businesses in Australia and globally in recent days.
+Cisco Systems claims to have remediated the issue at heart of widespread email failures for businesses in Australia and globally in recent days.

 As first reported by iTnews, a reconfiguration in the company's IronPort SenderBase service (set to be rebranded as Cisco Security Intelligence Operations) caused it to erroneously block outbound email for business users across Australia since Monday at the earliest.